-It would be very useful to find a way where the client could be told to redirect traffic to another server, possibly in another place as load imbalances develop.
+It would be very useful to find a way where the client could be told to redirect traffic to a another server, possibly in another place as load unbalances develop.
 If congestion developed at time.nist.gov, for instance, a client could be told to redirect to another NIST server elsewhere in the country.
 It is possible to do this in either of two ways.
 In the first, a server can encapsulate arriving packets and send to a selected server.
-The selected server would decapsulate the packet, process it and return to the client using its own IP adddress in the packet.
+The selected server would decapsulate the packet, process it and return to the client with its own as the source IP address.
 A cooperating NTP client would notice the source address has been changed and update its configuration accordingly.